 Having a truly efficient warehouse is a delicate balancing act of product quantities.
-Running out of inventory and missing out on potential sales is just as disastrous and wasteful as not having enough warehouse space to stock sufficient inventory because you’re overstocked in unneeded products.
-Reorder point formula helps you walk the thin line between having enough inventory to meet demand and tying up funds in unnecessary stock.
+Running out of inventory and missing out on potential sales is just as disastrous and wasteful as not having enough warehouse space to stock sufficient inventory.
+The reorder point formula helps you walk the thin line between having enough inventory to meet demand and tying up funds in unnecessary stock.

 Harmonizing this balance isn’t as difficult as you might suspect.
-Reorder point formula is used in warehousing to forecast products needs and available quantities to make sure you always have the right amount of product to meet demand.
-It is an essential formula for any warehouse because it ensures product will be replenished in congruence with its sales.
+The reorder point formula is used in warehousing to forecast and to make sure you always have the right amount of product to meet demand.
+It is an essential formula for any warehouse because it ensures the product will be replenished in congruence with its sales.
 It also allows you to decrease your overhead costs by not tying up your money in excess stock.

 Safety stock (AKA backup stock) is used to calculate reorder points because it is a warehouse’s safety net for inventory quantities to prevent stockouts.

 As your inventory diminishes and you reach your reorder point, your safety stock becomes essential for holding you over until the next shipment of product comes in.
 This time between when you order the product and when it arrives in your warehouse is called your lead time.
 So naturally, the lead time demand is the product needed to supply your customer demand during this “lead time”.

 Why Use the Reorder Point Formula?